mimifp/mimifp/README.md

 Welcome to my GitHub repository!
 My name is Miriam Ferreiro-Pantín and I am a biologist :herb: and bioinformatician :computer:, having also a background in biomedical biotechnology.
 I am currently a predoctoral student at University of Santiago de Compostela.
-Specifically I am part of the research group ONCOMET, that conducts research in translational oncology at the Health Research Institute of Santiago de Compostela (IDIS).
+Specifically I am part of two research groups ONCOMET, that conducts research in translational oncology at the Health Research Institute of Santiago de Compostela (IDIS), and Genomes & Diseases, that investigates the patterns and mechanisms of genomic variation in different diseases.

 My repositories are:
 - [general](https://github.com/mimifp/general): public repository with some pipelines and scripts of interest that I have been developing.